spaceml-org/helionb-sdoml/README.md

 ```

-For local development, the necessary environment can be created as follows (under the assumption that a conda installation exists).
+For local development, the necessary environment can be created as follows (under the assumption that an anaconda installation exists).

 ```
 cd notebooks/<project>